Concept of Time Value of Money in Islam:

 Regarding the time value of money in Islamic finance, it may be concluded that:

-- Time-value of money in Islamic finance is acceptable in respect of the pricing of assets and their usufruct.
+- Time value of money in Islam is acceptable in respect of the pricing of assets and their usufruct.

 - Interest is prohibited due to being increase over any loan or debt.